scrapinghub/spidermon/docs/source/settings.rst

 Settings
 ========

-The Spidermon settings allows you to customize the behaviour of your monitors enabling, disabling and configuring features like enabled monitors, monitor actions, item validation and notifications.
+The Spidermon settings allow you to customize the behaviour of your monitors enabling, disabling and configuring features like enabled monitors, monitor actions, item validation and notifications.